harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators.md

 Overall, I gave 9 different ways to write this function in this post.
-If we didn't have function operators, we would have been restricted to using nested parentheses, assigning intermediate variables,cand defining new functions.
-As we've seen here, function operators greatly expand our freedom of expression when writing code.
+If we didn't have function operators, we would have been restricted to using nested parentheses, assigning intermediate variables, and defining new functions.
+As we've seen here, function operators can greatly expand our freedom of expression when writing code.

 Nevertheless, they can lead to chaos when abused.
-Mixing different styles of functions makes it harder for others to read and understand our code - which include our future selves.
-So it's important to have self-discipline and clear conventions when using these operators.
+Mixing functions written in different styles makes it harder for others to read and understand our code - which include our future selves.
+So it's important to have self-discipline and clear conventions to use these operators in a consistent way.

 ## Conclusion